flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 ## 📖 Overview

-**Headlines Toolkit** is a source-available, full-stack Flutter application designed to provide a foundation for building news apps.
-It offers a streamlined, user-friendly experience for browsing news headlines and is built with a clean, maintainable architecture.
+**Headlines Toolkit** is a source-available, full-stack Flutter application designed as a robust foundation for building modern news applications.
+This toolkit offers a streamlined, user-friendly experience for browsing news headlines and is built upon a clean, maintainable architecture.
 Developers can freely evaluate the source code and run the app locally for a 32-day trial period.
 A commercial license is required for any use beyond this trial, including continued local use, modification, production use, or distribution.

 ## ✨ Features